Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Mc7EGPNHfZ8.md

 # [January 17th, 2023 Livestream](../2023-01-17.md)
 ## Q&A: Is there an update on the Alt Recipe involving Beacons?
 https://www.youtube.com/watch?v=Mc7EGPNHfZ8
-This question was possibly duplicated with a more recent answer: [January 24th, 2023 Livestream Q&A: Uranium Fuel Rod Alt Recipe?](./yt-z2Q-NVmj3W0.md) [https://www.youtube.com/watch?v=z2Q-NVmj3W0](https://www.youtube.com/watch?v=z2Q-NVmj3W0)
+This question was possibly replaced with a more recent answer: [January 31st, 2023 Livestream Q&A: What's going to happen with Beacons & Recipes?](./yt-dDx7bx_4OQE.md) [https://www.youtube.com/watch?v=dDx7bx_4OQE](https://www.youtube.com/watch?v=dDx7bx_4OQE)

 ### Topics